-Write a short policy brief (750 - 1,500 words in length) that focuses on Ontario's economic development system.
+Prepare a short policy brief that focuses on Ontario's economic development system.
 It will be presented to the Ontario Minister of Economic Development, Job Creation and Trade.
-Outline three major policy recommendations that can help deal with this job loss from the pandemic.
+Outline three major policy recommendations that can help these industrial regions economically recover from the pandemic.